manussekhar/Networking_Notes/DNS.md

 Domain Name System

-Acts as the address book for the ip
+Acts as the address book for the ip address